Hurwitz Generation in Groups of Types $F_4$, $E_6$, $^2E_6$, $E_7$ and $E_8$: Introduction

 In the case of the exceptional groups, the groups $^2B_2(q)$ have order coprime to $3$ and so are never Hurwitz groups.
 The status of all members of the families $^2G_2(q)'$, $^2F_4(q)'$, $G_2(q)'$ and $^3D_4(q)$ is known \cite{rr, malle,mallesmallhurwitz}.
 Their proofs are based primarily on structure constant arguments; similar arguments can be used to show that $F_4(2)$ is not a Hurwitz group, as can be found in earlier work of the author \cite{pierroe62} where it is also shown that $E_6(2)$ is not a Hurwitz group.
 It was first shown by Norton in unpublished work, also using structure constants, that $^2E_6(2)$ is a Hurwitz group.
-We draw the interested reader's attention to the seemingly less well-known work of Tchakerian \cite{MR2169318,MR2952446} where beautiful arguments involving Chevalley generators are used.
+We draw the interested reader's attention to the seemingly less well-known work of Tchakerian \cite{MR2952446} where beautiful arguments involving Chevalley generators are used are used to produce explicit Hurwitz generators for the groups $G_2(3^n)$.

 This leaves the remaining exceptional groups of types $F_4$, $E_6$, $^2E_6$, $E_7$ and $E_8$ to which we now turn.
-Our original motivation for this paper was a result of Larsen, Lubotzky and Marion \cite[Corollary 1.5]{MR3254328} which suggested it may be of interest to investigate Hurwitz groups of type $E_6$.
-We shall also consider the central extensions of $E_6$, $^2E_6(q)$ and $E_7(q)$ which we denote $SE_6(q)$, etc. Our approach, as in the aforementioned papers dealing with the classical groups, is to use the following specialisation of a theorem of Scott \cite{scottcoho}.
+Our original motivation for this paper was a result of Larsen, Lubotzky and Marion \cite[Corollary 1.5]{MR3254328} which suggested there may exist an infinite family of groups of type $E_6$ which are not Hurwitz.
+We shall also consider the non-simple quasisimple groups $SE_6$, $^2SE_6(q)$ and $SE_7(q)$.
+Our approach, as in the aforementioned papers dealing with the classical groups, is to use the following specialisation of a theorem of Scott \cite{scottcoho}. \begin{thm}[Scott] Let $\rho \colon G \to GL(n,V)$ be a representation of $G$ and let $d_G^V$ denote the dimension of the fixed point space of $G$ in $V$.
+Let $G^*$ denote the dual representation of $G$ on $V^*$, the dual of $V$.
+Let $x$, $y$, $z \in G$ be such that $\langle x,y \rangle = G$ and $xyz =1$.
+Then